 As the business capital of a state with no personal income tax, no sales tax and low professional business taxes, Manchester offers unique advantages that can translate directly to your bottom line.
 With its dynamic, educated workforce and superb quality of life, expanding or relocating your business to Manchester just makes sense.
 If additional incentives are what you need, we've got some tools that will make sense too.

-Economic Revitalization Zone Tax Credits Program (formerly CROP Zone)
+Economic Revitalization Zone Tax Credits Program

 Research and Development Tax Credit

+Facilitated through the State of NH.
 Business and organizations that have made expenditures for qualified manufacturing research and development can take a credit against applicable state business taxes.

 New Markets Tax Credits

-Workforce Development Training Fund
+NH Job Training Fund

 Facilitated through the State of NH.
 This program provides companies matching grants to train newly-hired employees to foster business growth and competitiveness.
 The program also allows for skills upgrade training of current workers who need retraining to ensure ongoing employment.
 The program is administered by the New Hampshire Workforce Opportunity Council.
 Visit www.NHJobTrainingFund.org for information and applications.